aVadim483/fast-excel-laravel/README.md

 * Import workbooks and worksheets to Eloquent models very quickly and with minimal memory usage
 * Automatic field detection from imported table headers
 * Mapping import/export data
+* Supports auto formatter and custom formatter of datetime values for import data
+* The library can define and extract images from XLSX files
+* You can add active hyperlinks, formulas, notes and images to output XLSX-files
+* Supports workbook and sheet protection with/without passwords
+* Supports page settings - page margins, page size

 ## Installation